oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ![Create Stack](<../../images/oelz_create_stack.png> "Create Stack")

-Alternatively, you can simply click the button below to supply the zip file directly from GitHub without downloading it:
+Alternatively, you can click the button below to supply the zip file directly from GitHub without downloading it:
 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/oracle-quickstart/oci-landing-zones/archive/refs/tags/v3.0.0.zip)

-*If you are logged in your OCI tenancy, the button will take you directly to OCI Resource Manager where you can proceed to deploy.
-If you are not logged, the button takes you to Oracle Cloud initial page where you must enter your tenancy name and log in to OCI.*
+*If you are logged in to your OCI tenancy, the button will take you directly to OCI Resource Manager, where you can proceed to deploy.
+If you are not logged, the button takes you to tje Oracle Cloud initial webpage, where you must enter your tenancy name and log in to OCI.*

 Once variable values are provided, click Next, review stack values and create the stack. <br />
 <br />
-In the Stack page use the appropriate buttons to plan/apply/destroy your stack.<br />
+In the Stack page, use the appropriate buttons to plan/apply/destroy your stack.<br />

 # <a name="samples"></a>6.
 Deployment Samples

-In this section we provide two deployment sceanrio of OELZ network firewall feature.
-By Design, Network Firewall will be disable in both Production and Non-Production Enivornment and can be enabled on one Enivornment either Prodution or Non-Production.
-By default the Network Firewall Policy is reject all traffic.
+In this section, we provide two deployment scenarios of the OELZ Network Firewall Feature.
+By Design, the Network Firewall will be disabled in both Production and Non-Production environments and can be enabled on one environment, either Prodution or Non-Production.
+By default the Network Firewall Policy is to `reject all traffic`.

 ## 6.1 : Network Firewall Feature Varibles